-Different from anything Team17 have ever done before, I found myself fascinated with what The Escapists had to offer in terms of gameplay, but was disappointed to find how short a time one playthrough can be made to last.
-Set in a prison that the player must escape from with the aid of the other inmates, it also delivers an unusually light-hearted and comedic portrayal of prison life.
+Different from anything Team17 has ever done before, I found myself fascinated with what The Escapists had to offer in terms of gameplay, but was disappointed to find how short a time one playthrough can be made to last.
+Set in prison that the player must escape from with the aid of the other inmates, it also delivers an unusually light-hearted and comedic portrayal of prison life.

 Graphics – 7/10

 The visuals are extremely reminiscent of games in the 16-bit era such as EarthBound or any of the original Pokémon games.
 Whilst it could be viewed as a step back from the more modernized visuals from Worms Revolution or even Flockers to a certain extent, they still work fairly well to portray the aforementioned light-heartedness of the game’s overall atmosphere, and in turn, Team17’s subtly warped sense of humor.

 Gameplay – 7/10

 Overall, as well as being particularly different from most top-down 16-bit games of the way back when it’s also extremely satisfying to play for how short a time it can be completed in.
 There are quite a lot of side quests to do in between other missions allocated by other inmates.
 There is also quite a strong Minecraft influence throughout, as crafting items from collectibles is integral to the ultimate objective of the game, which is to escape the prison.

 Controls – 10/10

-As Team17 have worked with PC hardware since their founding, there is and never should have been any issues with the game’s control scheme; especially not with a game like this, since from what I can gather, must be one of the easiest control schemes to work on.
+As Team17 has worked with PC hardware since their founding, there is and never should have been any issues with the game’s control scheme; especially not with a game like this, since from what I can gather, must be one of the easiest control schemes to work on.

 Lifespan – 4.5/10